 I know my site doesn’t have any advertisements and I like to keep it that way, so my users aren’t distracted by annoying ads that might not interest them anyway.
-With that being said, I created this post to advertise 3 games the company I work for, indiePub, has developed, and hopefully I can get my users, you, to download these games and support us.
+With that being said, I created this post to advertise 3 games the company I used to work for, indiePub, has developed, and hopefully I can get my users, you, to download these games and support them.
 2 of these games are free and won’t cost you anything, and the other is a paid game.
 All 3 games are worth your time and I really appreciate it if you could at least download the free ones.

 This is another quick tutorial, this time I’ll show you how to configure your server to allow zabbix to monitor Nginx and PHP-FPM.
 This tutorial assumes you’ve already installed zabbix on your monitoring server and also the server to be monitored.
 For simplicity sake, let’s call your zabbix server (the one doing the monitoring) zabbix_mon and let’s call the server you would like to monitor, server1.
 Zabbix is an open source monitoring solution available here, Nginx is an httpd and reverse proxy server, found here and php-fpm is an alternative PHP FastCGI found here.